England vs China, Women’s World Cup 2023: When is it and how to watch on TV

 What and when is it?

-England play China in their final group game on August 1 at 12pm (BST).
+England play China in their final group game on August 1 at noon (BST).

 Where is the match being played?